What is a competency card?

 To access the Competency card self-service portalyou need:

-- the CCH number displayed on your competency card
+- the CCH number displayed on your competency card, and

-- access to either the phone number or email address registered to your competency card.
-If you don't know your details, please contact us for assistance.
+- the phone number or email address registered to your competency card (contact L&GNSW if you need assistance).

 Lost, stolen or damaged cards

-- Order a replacement for lost, stolen, or damaged cards in the self-service portal above.
+- Order a replacement for lost, stolen, or damaged cards in the Competency card self-service portal

-- If lost or stolen, also report it to the police and Liquor & Gaming NSW.
+- If your competency card is lost or stolen, you will need to report it to the police and L&GNSW.

 It's important to be aware that:

-- If you hold more than one endorsement, all will expire on the same date, five years from the earliest endorsement received
+- if you hold more than one endorsement, they all expire 5 years from the earliest endorsement received

-- You may be fined if your card is expired.
-See What if my card has expired? below.
-Also see Fines for working without a valid NSW competency card
+- you may be fined if you continue to work in the liquor and/or gaming industry when your card has expired (see What if my card has expired below? and Fines for working without a valid NSW competency card).

-If your contact details are up to date, you’ll start receiving L&GNSW reminders via email and SMS to renew your endorsements approximately 90 days prior to your competency card expiry date.
+You will receive reminders from L&GNSW via email and SMS to renew your endorsements approximately 90 days prior to your competency card expiry date.

 Do the refresher course

-- It must be 'refresher' training.
-Repeating an initial training course will notrenew endorsements on your NSW competency card.
+To renew the endorsements on your competency card, you will need to complete the L&GNSW refresher training.
+Repeating an initial training course will not renew endorsements on your NSW competency card.

 To access the refresher course

-- Complete and successfully pass the relevant refresher course(s) and assessment(s).
-See previous step.
+- Complete the relevant refresher course/s and assessments

 - Pay the competency card renewal fee.
-See Fees for issuing and replacing competency cards
+See Fees related to NSW competency cards

-- You will receive a renewal interim certificate by email.
+- Receive a renewal interim certificate by email

 What if my card has expired?